-It happened to the family of young man who died in his early 30th’s.
+It happened to the family of a young man who died in his early 30th’s.

 A family of young men, Matthew Moody from California found themselves facing this problem.
 Namely, Matthew was one of the early miners of the cryptocurrency, or rather bitcoin.
 Then, when mining didn’t need special equipment, a dozen graphics cards and their own power plant in the basement.
 Time of crypto – pioneers.

 But Matthew died five years ago, and he also left behind the bitcoins.
-Nobody pay attention about it but as the value of bitcoins grew, his family wanted to take over them.
+Nobody pays attention to it but as the value of bitcoins grew, his family wanted to take over them.
 And then there was a problem in front of them.
-There were no lawyer who can give them advice or help because inheriting bitcoins was totally new area.
-Cryptocurrencies were unknown area.
+There was no lawyer who can give them advice or help because inheriting bitcoins was a totally new area.
+Cryptocurrencies were an unknown area.